-Review the information which identifies the different kinds of fraud or resident abuse/neglect investigated by the Attorney General's Health Care Fraud Division.
-If you suspect either Medicaid provider fraud or resident abuse/neglect in a Medicaid/Medicare-funded facility, fill out the appropriate complaint form, fraud or patient abuse, and electronically submit the form to the Health Care Fraud Division.
+Review the information which identifies the different kinds of fraud or patient abuse/neglect investigated by the Attorney General's Health Care Fraud Division.
+If you suspect either Medicaid provider fraud or resident abuse/neglect in any “board & care” facility, fill out the appropriate complaint form, fraud or patient abuse, and electronically submit the form to the Health Care Fraud Division.

 To complete a complaint form:

 - Fill out all the blanks and include all of the additional factual information you can.
 As many facts as possible regarding the fraud are essential.
 Try to include the provider's address, as many have more than one location.

 - Identify your name, address, daytime and evening telephone number (with the area code) so that our investigators can contact you when their preliminary investigation of your allegations is completed.